John Goodall

-John Goodall (19 June 1863 – 20 May 1942) was a footballer who rose to fame as a centre forward for England and for Preston North End at the time of the development of the Football League, and also became Watford's first manager in 1903.
+John Goodall (19 June 1863 – 20 May 1942) was an English professional footballer who rose to fame as a centre forward for England and for Preston North End at the time of the development of the Football League, and also became Watford's first manager in 1903.
 He also played cricket in the County Championship for Derbyshire in 1895 and 1896, being one of 19 players to achieve the Derbyshire Double of playing cricket for Derbyshire and football for Derby County.
 He was also a curling player of some repute.

 Family and early life

 He was a son of Richard, a soldier in the Scottish Fusiliers from Fishcross, near Alloa in Clackmannanshire.
 His mother was Mary (maiden surname of Lees), and his parents were married on 31 December 1860 in Tarbolton, Scotland.
 Mary Lees was a daughter of Achibald Lees and his wife Elizabeth.
 She was baptised at Tarbolton on 22 April 1838.

 Goodall had a somewhat cosmopolitan background.
 He was born in London and his parents' travels were diverse enough to leave him with a younger brother, Archie, who was born in Belfast.
 John and Archie also had a sister named Elizabeth who was born in Edinburgh.

 When he was young John Goodall would play in bare feet with a rubber ball along with his other friends.
 He later commented that this helped to develop his ball control skills from an early age, which benefitted him when he became a footballer.

 John's father died when he was young, and by the time that the 1871 census was taken on 2 April, he was living in Kilmarnock in Ayrshire, Scotland.
 He was in the home listed as aged 7, with his mother Mary, a widow aged 32.
 And siblings Archibald age 6, and Elizabeth age 4.
 The address was 13, Glencairn Square.

 When Goodall left school he became an iron turner and later worked at the Glenfield Works in Kilmarnock.

 His mother married Joseph Barnes in 1880 at Kilmarnock.